"""The core state representation.

 states = []

-# Create a batch tensor with all zeros for this batch
+# Create a system tensor with all zeros for this system

 # Add the split per-atom attributes